 We live in the digital era, which means everybody can express their opinions and thoughts over social media.
 You can instantly communicate with a pal from the other side of the world, and even do business and develop successful relationships, both personal and professionally.
 But whilst this is a great benefit for external communication purposes, sometimes it can be harming when it comes to communicating with our internal team.
 We’ve talked to Dannie Lu Carr from Flaming Poppy about this modern problem among both small and big companies.

-Imagine this… you turn up to work, nobody says hello, nobody asks what is going on, and everyone communicates through email and instant messaging.
-When a client gets in touch, nobody knows what’s happening, people throw responsibility in every direction but their own and then everyone rolls their eyes at one another for being so incompetent.
+Imagine this: you turn up to work in the morning.
+Nobody says hello, nobody asks what's going on, and everyone communicates through email and instant messaging.
+When a client gets in touch, nobody knows what’s happening, people throw responsibility in every direction but their own, and then everyone rolls their eyes at one another for being so incompetent.

-This may sound ridiculous but many businesses are not too far away from this less-than-idyllic image.
+This may sound ridiculous, but many businesses aren't too far away from this less-than-idyllic image.

 Saying that people should just know how to communicate is like assuming that people should just know how to do their accounting, or cook a gourmet meal.
-Some people are able to and it simply comes naturally to them but most people need a little help and a some ‘how to’ advice on communication.
-Particularly internal communications, where office politics, long running cultural patterns and historical blocks can get in the way for people, often unconsciously too.
+Communication does come naturally to some people, but most of us need a little more help and advice.

-Internal Communications need to flow between people who are coordinating projects and managers to ensure the success of the business.
+Internal communications need to flow between people who are coordinating projects and managers to ensure the success of the business.
 They also need to flow from those who manage the business to the people they manage.
-Internal Communications impact on three important areas:

-How do you manage Internal Communications within your organisation?
+How do you manage internal communications within your business?
 We’d love to hear your thoughts!

 Note: this article was originally published on 30 January, 2014.
 It has since been updated.